 The picture is a three dimensional image leading from the center of the insignia to the foreground.
 Like the road ahead of us, the picture gets smaller as it gets further away.
-There are seven major points on the logo: three circles, the sam taeguk, the two straight lines, and the school name, Buckeye Tang Soo Do, which creates an isosceles triangle with the two straight lines.
+There are seven major points on the logo: four circles, the sam taeguk, the two straight lines, and the school name, Buckeye Tang Soo Do, which creates an isosceles triangle with the two straight lines.

 Sam Taeguk: A Korean symbol symbolizing the co-existence of um, yang, and chong.
 In this symbol, heaven (yang) is portrayed in red, while earth (um) is blue.
 The yellow lobe represents man (chong) and their embodiment of the spiritual and physical.

 Two Lines Extending Out From Center Sam Taeguk.

 Three dimensional time lines leading from beginning of time to present, back to front.
 They do not converge; rather they lead into the sam taeguk showing that the beginning of time is a circle beginning with past moments, not a definite point.
 Also, the lines extend beyond the outer loop showing that Buckeye Tang Soo Do is not the end of the time line, merely a point on it.
 Buckeye Tang Soo Do is a step along a line that is neither the beginning nor the end and has neither a beginning nor an end.